sidneywm/iconic-multiselect/README.md

 <script src="multi-select.js" type="text/javascript"></script>
 ```

-If you intend to use the Iconic Multiselect component for Internet Explorer 11, it is the recommended to use the script with the polyfills included.
+If you intend to use the Iconic Multiselect component with Internet Explorer 11, it is the recommended to use the script with the polyfills included.

 ```html
 <script src="multi-select-ie11-polyfills.js" type="text/javascript"></script>